rivques/mishap-d/PLANNING.md

 ## Proof of Concept
 To validate the plane, and to secure a grade, we will first just put a RaspberryPi Pico logging altitude data in the plane.
 This will ensure we have *something* to submit to the assignment if the more ambitious plans fall through, and it will show that we can add our own electronics to the plane and operate them.
-## What we already have
-plane (dumb)

 ## What problems we will need to solve
-The plane has to calculate its location relative to its target and decide on the perfect time to drop the payload.
+* The plane has to calculate its location relative to its target and decide on the perfect time to drop the payload.
-* Plane cant see
-* plane cant do math
-* plane doesnt understand what a target is
+* The plane doesn't have a camera
+* The plane lacks an intellegent controller
-* plane cant fly
+* The plane cannot recognize its target
-* plane cant see
+* The plane cannot stay aloft
-* plane cant store data
+* The plane lacks aerial experience
-*
+* The plane lacks a quick release payload bay

 ## Parts we will need
 * Raspberry Pi Pico